"The true sign of intelligence is not knowledge but imagination."

 2. FEEL "comfortable" with art and ENJOY it.

 3. LEARN the fundamentals and vocabulary of art.

 4. THINK visually and ANALYZE what they see.

 5. BECOME familiar with famous art masterpieces, artists and art history.

 6. BUILD knowledge and appreciate different cultures, artists, and styles.

-7. EXPLORE various mediums from clay to watercolor to oil pastels.
+7. EXPLORE various mediums from clay to watercolor, oil pastels to chalk.